ozzimpact/ozzimpact.github.io/_posts/2015-11-21-elasticsearch-configuration-tuning.md

 # Configuring OS

 ### Brief
 First things first, let's get OS ready.
+Elasticsearch requires only Java.

 > Virtual memory is typically consumed by processes, file system caches, and the kernel.
 Virtual memory utilization depends on a number of factors, which can be affected by the following parameters.
 {% highlight bash %}